-Gerontologist can work in hospitals, nursing homes, or retirement communities either working directly with older adults or in administrative roles overseeing proper care procedures; Many Gerontologists work in the areas of advocacy or as consultants and/or directors for community programs and senior centers; Teaching and research are also career options.
+Gerontologists may be employed in hospitals, nursing homes, or retirement communities, either working directly with older adults or in administrative roles overseeing proper care procedures.
+Many gerontologists work in the areas of advocacy or as consultants and/or directors for community programs and senior centers.
+Teaching and research are also career options.

 - A four-year baccalaureate degree (or its equivalent) from an accredited college or university.

 - Applicants must submit a completed application, including a personal statement; application fee; all college and/or university transcripts; and at least three letters of recommendation—preferably one of which is from an academic source and one from a work supervisor.

 - Applicants must meet the minimum academic and professional compatibility criteria established by the program.
 These criteria include:

 - A cumulative undergraduate grade point average of 3.0 or above (on a 4.0 scale).
 Applicants with lower grade point averages will be considered if the last 45-quarter credits (30 semester units) of non-field practica coursework shows significant improvement or if they have additional attributes that demonstrate preparedness and an appropriate fit for graduate education in the area of Gerontology.
 Work and volunteer experiences must be verified by employer/supervisor statements on official agency stationery.
 Further consideration will also be given to individuals who provide evidence of additional graduate coursework, certifications, and/or training that illustrate preliminary preparation for a career in Gerontology.
 Students who are admitted to the Gerontology Program with a cumulative G.P.A. below 3.0 may be required to participate in individualized academic assessment and a targeted learning assistance program.